sede-open/Core2Relperm/README.md

-### Running Inverse Modelling Examples
+### Inverse Modelling Examples from Paper

-We include 2 examples from the paper <b>S. Berg, E. Unsal, H. Dijk, Sensitivity and uncertainty analysis for parameterization of multi phase flow models, <A HREF="https://doi.org/10.1007/s11242-021-01576-4">Transport in Porous Media 140(1), 27-57, 2021.</a></b>
+We include 2 examples from the paper <b>S. Berg, H. Dijk, E. Unsal, R. Hofmann, B. Zhao, V. Ahuja, Simultaneous Determination of Relative Permeability and Capillary Pressure from an Unsteady-State Core Flooding Experiment ? <A HREF="https://doi.org/10.1016/j.compgeo.2024.106091">Computers and Geotechnics 168, 106091, 2024.</a> </b>

 * Fig. 09
   ```sh